Big Star Copywriting

 Finding your tone of voice and creating guidelines

-Now you know your brand needs a strong tone of voice in order to stand out.
+We’ve inspired you with some tone of voice examples and you now you know your brand needs a strong tone of voice in order to stand out.
 But how do you find your voice and establish some good tone of voice guidelines?
 As we mentioned earlier, we wrote a step-by-step guide on creating effective guidelines.
 You should read this next if you haven’t already nailed this down.
+But in short, here are five top tips for acing your tone of voice guidelines:

 Can we help?